Click here to sign up for our newsletter

 To check the criteria your score meets, please click this link.

-To download this Epworth Questionnaire to fill in and take to your GP, please click this link
+To Download the Epworth Sleepiness Scale Questionnaire, fill in and take to your GP, please click on the following links:-

 ESS © MW Johns 1990-1997.
 Used under License.